CMS Modified NCD 121 for Alpha-Fetoprotein Coverage, Effective March 7, 2026 — What Billing Teams Need to Know

-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 121, the National Coverage Determination governing alpha-fetoprotein (AFP) testing, effective March 7, 2026.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 121, the National Coverage Determination governing Medicare alpha-fetoprotein (AFP) testing, effective March 7, 2026.
+Here's what changes for billing teams.

 Quick-Reference Table